larry-athey/boilermaker/Instructions/WebUI.md

 ### Third WebUI Data Card

 The third WebUI card displays all of the user configurable settings.
 These are also updated on a random time basis since the Boilermaker has a complete HTTP API that allows it to be remotely configured by another device on the same network.
 Tapping/clicking on any of the values shown in light blue will make a popup form appear so you can edit these as you choose.
 Keep in mind that the ESP32 is only a 240 MHz computer, its web server is a bit laggy.
+Sometimes it takes a couple seconds for the form to display.